-Prosecco and Petals
+Prosecco & Petals

 The vistas are simply stunning at any time of the day, the surrounding nature walks are relaxing, and the city itself is brimming with Italian culture and cuisine at its best.

-Matera has a beautiful year-round climate with long, hot summer days (temperatures range between 26-30 degrees centigrade, 78-86 degrees Fahrenheit) and pleasant sunny spring and autumnal weather.
+Matera has a beautiful year-round climate with long, hot summer days (temperatures range between 26-30 degrees centigrade, 78-86 degrees Fahrenheit) and pleasant, sunny spring and autumnal weather.

 Bari: This large port has all the shopping and entertainment of most Italian cities along with a large old town.
 This is a city to spend a few hours in on the way out before heading to the airport to pick up holiday souvenirs, enjoy the last espresso and cool off with a tasty local gelato.

-For a comfortable, authentic cave room expect to pay between £100 and £180 per night, and it is recommended to call hotels directly to ensure that your room preference is reserved.
+For a comfortable, authentic cave room expect to pay between £100 and £180 per night, and it is recommended to call hotels directly to ensure that your exact room preference is reserved.

 Generally speaking, the more touristy restaurants are set within the Sassi just off the main Piazza Vittorio Veneto.
 For cheaper, authentic eats it is wise to head away from this area although the food in these spots is still delectable and cultural sights are more impressive.

-Day one: Arrive a Bari airport, pick up a rental car and head to Ostuni for a lunchtime walkabout from here drive into Matera for sunset and check into your hotel.
+Day one: Arrive a Bari Airport, pick up a rental car and head to Ostuni for a lunchtime walkabout, from here drive into Matera for sunset and check into your hotel.

 Day two: Enjoy a relaxed morning espresso in one of the local espresso bars, stop for a traditional lunch and get lost in windy streets of the old town.
-Book a meal in one of the top restaurants then enjoy a moonlight wander around the vibrant main streets.
+Book a meal in one of the top restaurants then enjoy a moonlit wander around the vibrant main streets.

-Matera is the perfect place to minimoon or to have a romantic break; the below tips will ensure that you and your partner feel extra special.
+Matera is the perfect place to minimoon or to have a romantic break; the below tips will ensure that you and your partner feel extra special:

-From Bari Airport, Matera can be reached by a frequent bus service or by renting a car.
+From Bari Airport, Matera can be reached by frequent bus service or by renting a car.
 For those who can drive abroad, it is highly recommended to rent a car with sat nav so you can also tour the beautiful surrounding towns and countryside.

-The cheapest and easiest way to get to Matera is via bus which costs three Euro per person for a single trip.
+The cheapest and easiest way to get to Matera is via bus, which costs three Euro per person for a single trip.
 Buses run five times a day, and the journey takes approximately 45 minutes.
 Pugliair bus company have an online booking system so tickets can be bought in advance and seats reserved to ensure a stress-free transition when departing at the airport.
 Visit http://www.aeroportidipuglia.it/en/bus-pugliairbus- for up to date timetables and fares.

 For those seeking a private shuttle, these will cost approximately 70 Euros.
 For details follow the link below: http://www.shuttlematera.com/english/fares/exlusive-transfer-from-bari-airport-to-matera.html

-No, many of the younger generations speak fluent English and most restaurants will provide an English menu or have a waiter who can fluently get your mouth watering.
+No, many of the younger generations speak fluent English and most restaurants will provide an English menu or will have a waiter who can fluently get your mouth watering.
 When seeking directions, it is best to go into shops and speak to younger people who will be less confused.
 Tourism is welcomed in Matera, and any interest is normally genuine.
 There is little in the way of begging and limited thefts.